 Where the design community meets.

-Seattle, WA Product Design Consultant Joined almost 6 years ago
+Seattle, WA Product Design Consultant Joined about 6 years ago

 This is something iPad Pro users asked for when Freehand was released (including me)!
 Excited to see it ship.

 Wow, I just realized my first "design" software was Print Shop Deluxe.
 No idea which version.
 I don't know why I never considered this design.
 I was probably 11 or 12, building flyers when I wasn't building games.
 Everything sucked.
 BUT I PAID EXTRA FOR THE BONUS CLIP-ART ON CD-ROM!

 +1 for Balsamiq, and +1000 for low-fidelity wireframing.
 That's the point of Balsamiq, it doesn't allow you enough options so that you end up wasting time on details too early in a project.
 And it's a tool that (in my experience) any PM or business person can pick up and collaborate in.

 Could definitely see myself using the flow-chart tools from time-to-time.

 Not so sure about the wireframing tool (yet).